 Wolf Lighthouse

-Juvenile Sabine's gulls breed in the Arctic and they migrate south to the Southern Hemisphere in the autumn, covering up 24,000 miles per year—the longest migration of any gull
+Juvenile Sabine's gulls breed in the Arctic, and they migrate south to the Southern Hemisphere in the autumn, covering up 24,000 miles per year—the longest migration of any gull

 Well, after three days of pelagics, we headed home with no sighting of a South Polar Skua.
-We did have a feeding group of >300 large shearwaters just west of the Wolf, seemingly equal split Cory's/Great, from the Scillonian on the way home back to Penzance.
+We did have a feeding group of >300 large shearwaters just west of the Wolf, seemingly an equal split of Cory's/Great, from the Scillonian on the way home back to Penzance.

 Pelagic's already booked for next year.
 WE'LL BE BACK!